vertesy/MarkdownHelpers/README.md

 md.LinkTable.
 Take a dataframe where every entry is a string containing an html link, parse and write out.   a properly formatted markdown table.

 - #### 19 `md.import.table()`
 md.import.table.
-Import a table (.csv, or tab seprated values, .tsv file) and write it  in markdown format to the report.
+Import a table (.csv, or tab separated values, .tsv file) and write it  in markdown format to the report.

 - #### 20 `filter_HP()`
 filter_HP.
 Filter values that fall between above high-pass-threshold (X >).